-Of course, this is easiest with a site that is just newly created and designed.
-But also already existing websites can be optimized afterwards.
-There are a few simple basic rules to follow.
+The easiest way to do this is, of course, with a site that is just being created and designed.
+But existing websites can also be optimised retrospectively.
+A few simple basic rules must be observed.

 1) Use page title, navigation and tags correctly

 The title of the site is actually in the title and headings are logically structured and also formatted as headings, not just bold.
-Enumerations are realized with bullets or dots, not with a simple minus stroke.
-At WordPress this can be specified directly in the editor.
+Bulleted lists are realised with bullet points or dots, not with a simple minus stroke.
+With WordPress, this can be specified directly in the editor.
 Depending on the template and the editor used, several classes of headings are available here.
-By using tags (e.g. H1 and H2 for headings), the site can be made easier to experience and navigate for blind people using a screen reader or keyboard.
+By using tags (e.g. H1 and H2 for headings), the site can be made easier to experience and navigate for blind people with a screen reader or keyboard.

 3) Separate content and design

 The content (text) and the design (layout) should be considered completely separate from each other.
-Through different CSS variants, for example, the contrast of the site can be adjusted or the colors changed by a simple click of the user.
-This can help people with visual impairments or color blindness.
-This is also done by big companies like Pfizer.
+Using different CSS variants, for example, the contrast of site can be adjusted or the colours changed by a simple click of the user.
+This can help people with visual impairments or colour blindness.
+Large companies like Pfizer also do this.

-In principle, this is already done automatically at WordPress .
-For example, a template can also be changed without having to change the content.
+In principle, WordPress already does this automatically.
+For example, a template can be changed without having to change the content.
 If the website is accessed with a smartphone or tablet, the layout is also automatically adapted.